-Our first impression of the 2012 Azera's front end is that the car's an ever so slightly larger edition of its wildly popular Sonata sibling.
-At first glance, the grille looks like it's taken directly from the Sonata assembly line and bolted onto the Azera.
+The Hyundai Azera at first glance looks like an ever so slightly larger edition of the Hyundai Sonata.
+The grille looks like it's taken directly from the Sonata assembly line and bolted onto the Azera.
 It isn't, of course, and on closer examination, its cross bars and framing are thinner and it's subtly recessed in the surrounding fascia, giving it a more stately presence.
 The headlight assemblies wrap farther around the front fenders and are more sharply tapered at both ends.
 The bumper and lower fascia are flat and edgy, with sharply outlined lower air intake and fog lights.
 But that grille dominates, which, depending on one's opinion of the Sonata's styling, can be good or not so good.

 As for the rear perspective, were it not for the trademark Hyundai flying H perched proudly above the reflector band tying together the high tech LED taillights, one might for a moment, while squinting with one eye, think Aston Martin.
 The dual exhaust tips integrated into the lower bumper contribute to the illusion.
 But opening that eye reveals a much taller body than on that megabuck Brit, although in all truth just as pleasing a collection of arches and cut lines.